Emilio Madero: Exile

-Madero was in San Pedro, Coahuila, with Venustiano Carranza during La Decena Trágica in February 1913.
+Madero was in San Pedro, Coahuila, with Venustiano Carranza during the Ten Tragic Days in February 1913.
 Following the death of his brother Francisco, it was reported that he had been shot and killed just north of Monterrey on 26 February; according to rumor he had been overtaken by General Treviño between Villaldama and Bustamante while leading a group of 35 to join a force of rebels in Laredo.
 The report was declared false the next day.
 On 6 March, he was forced to flee Mexico with another brother, General Raúl Madero, and the two swore to avenge the President's death.

 He had returned to Mexico by August 1914, and was in Chihuahua with Pancho Villa.
 In early 1915, Madero led 2,000 troops to capture Saltillo under the command of General Felipe Ángeles, later participating in a cavalry charge on 8 January that resulted in the capture of 3,000 prisoners in Ramos Arizpe.
 Following the appointment of Roque González Garza as President, Madero was made governor of Sinaloa.
 Later that same year, however, on 12 October 1915, Emilio and Raúl refused to join Villa in waging guerrilla warfare.
 Madero was still abroad in 1918, and was living in San Antonio.

 By 1921 he had returned to Mexico, and was living on a farm in San Pedro.
 Madero and his family went into exile again in 1926.
 They spent a year in California and two in Texas before returning to Mexico in 1929.